Skip links

 • 🔵 (Solid Blue) = Error

-No. By default, recordings cannot be downloaded.
+No. By default, recordings cannot be downloaded by students.